clint-jordan/dark-matter/content/projects/dark-matter.md

 published: 2025-02-24T02:39:03+00:00
 updated: 2025-02-24T02:39:03+00:00
 featured: true
+draft: false
 ---

 ## The Details
 Dark Matter is a simple astro theme for portfolios, blogs, resume, or just a nice place for your notes.
+Spoiler, it looks a lot like this website.

 ## Demo